EVENTS - EVENT01 - SOCIETIES FAIR 2018

 We held our first SOCIETIES FAIR in the Ewyas Harold Memorial Hall on Sunday, 18th November 2018, 10am to 4pm.

-Initial feedback indicated that the Fair went well.
+The feedback we received indicated that the Fair was well received.
 Indeed, many said that they thought it was a really good success.
 Given that there was a good buzz around the hall throughout most of the day as people talked with each other (which was the main purpose of the event), and noting that none of the stallholders packed up early but all stayed until the very end, we were very pleased how it went.
 We did not get hoards of people piling through the front doors but we did not expect that.
-Perhaps Societies Fair 2020 (if we hold that) will be a much bigger affair.
+Perhaps Societies Fair 2020 will be a much bigger affair.
 This 2018 Fair was a First Event and we were happy with it being a modest introduction to what this Groups Initiative is about.

 As shown by the following mini-poster, the Fair took the theme "SEE and BE SEEN":